abhijit-hota/game-of-life/README.md

 -   You shouldn't make apps like this.
 -   The method is probably the opposite of optimization.
 -   Live cells don't "cross" the boundary.
-Rather, they just stop violating the rule of "infinity grid".
+Rather, they just stop; hence violating the rule of "infinite grid".